How to Make Cold Brew Coffee as Tasty as a Coffee Shop’s

 Step 3: Enjoy and Store

 You can store the cold brew, refrigerated, for up to two weeks.
-Keep it in a pitcher or large Mason jars.
+Keep it in a pitcher or a large Mason jar.

 Test Kitchen tip: Freeze some coffee in ice cube trays.
 The frozen coffee cubes will chill your beverage without watering it down.

 How to Make Cold Brew in a French Press

 Taste of HomeWith its built-in filter, a French press makes cold brewing easy.
 Simply mix the coffee and water in the chamber and then, without pressing the plunger down, place in the refrigerator overnight.